Bartitsu: Bartitsu and "baritsu" in popular culture

 The fight choreography for the 2011 sequel, Sherlock Holmes: A Game of Shadows bore an even closer resemblance to historical Bartitsu.

 In the DVD commentary for "A Scandal in Belgravia" (episode one of the second season of the BBC TV series Sherlock), writer Mark Gatiss describes a framed glass sign above the title character's bed as showing "the rules of baritsu, the Japanese martial art which got Holmes out of the situation at the Reichenbach Falls in 'The Final Problem'."
 In fact, the prop sign is a framed Kodokan judo black belt certificate.
 In the first episode of the third season, Sherlock Holmes alludes to a "system of Japanese wrestling" as the second of thirteen scenarios that might have allowed him to survive his rooftop encounter with Moriarty.

 Aiden English and Simon Gotch, known collectively as The Vaudevillains, are professional wrestlers signed to NXT and WWE who incorporate Bartitsu, or "Victorian Era Martial Arts" as some announcers have described, into their wrestling style mainly with stances and selective attacks.
 They espouse a gimmick of wrestlers from the early 20th century such as Karl Gotch.

+The 2015 graphic novel trilogy Suffrajitsu: Mrs. Pankhurst's Amazons offers a fictional alternate history story set in early 1914, in which the secret "Amazons" society of the Women's Social and Political Union are trained in Bartitsu and use the Bartitsu Club as their gymnasium and headquarters.
+Edward Barton-Wright is depicted as one of their trainers and as an ally in their radical political cause.

 In the film Kingsman: The Secret Service, Harry Hart/Galahad (Colin Firth) uses elements of Bartitsu during the pub fight.

+In the video game Street Fighter 6, the main villain JP uses a form of Bartitsu.